MapsPeople/docs/src/android/v3/getting-started/search.md

     </FrameLayout>
 ```

-Now add the search fragment to the bottomSheet in the search query method on your MapsActivity.
+Now add the search fragment to the `BottomSheet` in the search query method on your `MapsActivity`.

 <mi-tabs>
     <mi-tab label="Java" tab-for="java"></mi-tab>